pluginkollektiv/statify/README.md

 * Contributor: [Bego Mario Garde](https://garde-medienberatung.de)

 ## Installation ##
-* If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
+* If you don’t know how to install a plugin for WordPress, [here’s how](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 ### Requirements ###
 * PHP 5.2.4
 * WordPress 3.9

+## Frequently Asked Questions

+### Which views are not tracked?
+*Statify* does not count the following views:

+* feeds
+* trackbacks
+* searches
+* previews
+* views by logged in users
+* error pages

+This behavior can be modified with the `statify_skip_tracking` hook.

+## Can you add browser or screen size tracking?
+*Statify* only tracks page views, not visitors.
+Therefore this feature will not be added.

 ## Changelog ##